-Domestic Work: Women
+Domestic Work: Women in Jordan traditionally hold responsibility for childcare.

-in Jordan traditionally hold responsibility for childcare, cooking, and cleaning, and typically retain those responsibilities even if they work outside the home.
+cooking, and cleaning, and typically retain those responsibilities even if they work outside the home.
 While girls and young women often have domestic chores and responsibilities, families generally do not expect boys and young men to perform household chores.

-Labor Force: As of 2022, Jordan had the lowest women's labor-force participation rate of any country without an active conflict.
-In 2022, about 15% of Jordanian women worked outside the home, lower than in neighboring Lebanon (29%), Saudi Arabia (28%), and Israel (60%).
-While women have similar literacy and post-secondary education completion rates as men (see p.
-1 of Learning and Knowledge), they are underrepresented in the workforce.
+Labor Force: As of 2023, Jordan had the lowest women's laborforce participation rate of any country without an active conflict.
+In 2023, about 14% of Jordanian women worked outside the home, lower than in neighboring Lebanon (27%), Saudi Arabia (35%), and Israel (61%).
+While women have similar literacy and post-secondary education completion rates as men (see Learning and Knowledge), they are underrepresented in the workforce.
 Women typically serve as managers in education and healthcare, while men tend to hold managerial roles in most other sectors.
 Although the law guarantees equal pay, women still earn on average a third less than men for similar work.